Secondary amino acid

 In organic chemistry, secondary amino acids are amino acids which do not contain the amino group \sNH2 but is rather a secondary amine (>NH).
 Secondary amino acids can be classified to cyclic acids, such as proline, and acyclic N-substituted amino acids.

 In nature, proline, hydroxyproline, pipecolic acid and sarcosine are well-known secondary amino acids.
-Proline is the only proteinogenic secondary amino acids.
-Other secondary amino acids are non-proteinogenic amino acids.
-In protein, hydroxyproline is incorporated into protein by hydroxylation of proline.
+Proline is the only proteinogenic secondary amino acid; all other secondary amino acids are non-proteinogenic.
+Hydroxyproline is incorporated into proteins by hydroxylation of proline.
 Pipecolic acid, a heavier analog of proline, is found in efrapeptin.
-Sarcosine is a N-methylized glycine so its methyl group is used in many biochemical reactions.
-Azetidine-2-carboxylic acid, which is a smaller homolog of proline in plants.
+Sarcosine is a N-methylated glycine in which the methyl group is used in many biochemical reactions.
+Azetidine-2-carboxylic acid is a smaller homolog of proline that is found in plants.

 Properties

 Proline and its higher homolog pipecolic acid affect the secondary structure of protein.
 D-alpha-amino acid - L-alpha-amino acid sequence can induce beta hairpin.
 It suggested that acyclic secondary amino acids are more flexible than cyclic secondary amino acids in protein by replacement of pipecolic acid by N-methyl-L-alanine in efrapeptin C.

 Ninhydrin tests of proline and hydroxyproline give yellow results.

 In enzymology, a N-methyl-L-amino-acid oxidase is an oxidase of a subtype of secondary amino acids.